KnowFlow/KnowFlow_AWM/README.md

 *put the content of Firmware_Baseline/Firmware/library folder into /Document/Arduino/libraries/

-*RUN WaterMonitor.ino on Arduino IDE, which is in the Firmware_Baseline/Firmware/WaterMonitor/
+*Open WaterMonitor.ino with Arduino IDE, which is in the Firmware_Baseline/Firmware/WaterMonitor/

-(take down the TX RX pin while upload the code)
+*Upload WaterMonitor.ino(take down the TX RX pin while upload the code)

-Appendix: un-comment the serial debugging part to show the parameters in the serial monitor
+Appendix: un-comment the whole serial debugging part to show the parameters in the serial monitor

 ![](https://publiclab.org/system/images/photos/000/020/692/large/BOM.JPG)